kemra102/puppet-azure_agent/README.md

 ## Limitations

-This module should work on:
+This module has been tested as working on:

 * Ubuntu 12.04.1+, 14.04 & 14.10.
 * CentOS 6.4+, 7.